Definition and causes

 Some epilepsy changes nature over time one example being child epilepsy which might disappear altogether or turn into generalized seizures in adulthood.

+Many epileptics have no problems other than epilepsy, but if the cause is an underlying disease or brain injury there might be complications and a different outlook.
 Even the violent generalized seizures are usually not dangerous for the person, apart from the risk of hitting the head against some object during the attack.
 In the rare cases where a generalized tonic-clonic seizure lasts more than a few minutes, there may be complications due to lack of oxygen if the person’s breathing has stopped during the attack.
 This can potentially lead to brain damage or at worst end fatally.

 Another danger is repeated generalized seizures shortly after each other.
 This can lead to so-called status epilepticus, which is a potentially fatal condition in which one epileptic seizure replaces the next.
 Status epilepticus is treated aggressively with medication.
+Generally, the outlook for epilepsy depends on the underlying disease and how well it is managed medically.
+Frequent epileptic seizures result in long term irreversible damage in the brain.

 Are without consciousness influence.
 Symptoms depend on what the affected part of the brain controls and are often isolated to a single or a few body parts.
 It may involve rhythmic twitching or sensory disturbance.
 Other brain areas result in different symptoms such as impairment of speech, eyesight or hearing.
 In some cases simple attacks turn into complex or even generalized (see above).